apache/tvm/docs/langref/relay_expr.rst

 (see :py:mod:`~tvm.relay.Value` for more details).
 A constant is represented as a :py:class:`~tvm.NDArray`, allowing Relay to utilize TVM operators for constant evaluation.

+This node can also represent scalar constants, since scalars are tensors with a shape of :code:`()`.
+In the text format, numerical and boolean literals are thus syntactic sugar for constants encoding a tensor type with a rank-zero shape.

 See :py:class:`~tvm.relay.expr.Constant` for its definition and documentation.